arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/REST_DOCUMENT_UPDATE_MULTI.md

 /// synchronization for collections that have a default *waitForSync* value
 /// of *true*.
 ///
-/// The body of the response contains a JSON array with the information
+/// The body of the response contains a JSON array of the same length
-/// about the handle and the revision of the replaced documents.
-The
+/// as the input array with the information about the handle and the
+/// revision of the updated documents.
+In each entry, the attribute
-/// attribute *_id* contains the known *document-handle* of each updated
+/// *_id* contains the known *document-handle* of each updated document,
-/// document, *_key* contains the key which uniquely identifies a
+/// *_key* contains the key which uniquely identifies a document in a
-/// document in a given collection, and the attribute *_rev* contains
-/// the new document revision.
+/// given collection, and the attribute *_rev* contains the new document
+/// revision.
+In case of an error or violated precondition, an error
+/// object with the attribute *error* set to *true* and the attribute
+/// *errorCode* set to the error code is built.
 ///
 /// If the query parameter *returnOld* is *true*, then, for each
 /// generated document, the complete previous revision of the document